“I can’t do it!” “I cannot run that far.”

-Replacing “I can’t” with “I can” is only the start to making your runs more efficient.
-Below are a few simple and easy to implement running tricks which you can start doing right away!
+Replacing “I can’t” with “I can” is the only way to start making your runs more efficient.
+Below are a few simple and easy-to-implement running tricks which you can start doing right away!

-- Shorten your stride:
+Shorten your stride

-Many new runners tend to reach their foot as far as possible in hopes to go faster and further.
+Many new runners tend to reach their feet as far as possible in hopes to go faster and further.
 Ideally, your foot should be landing on the ground directly under your body.
 Shortening your stride will greatly reduce the impact your legs experience.
 When your foot lands in front of your body this shocks the rest of the leg, which can lead to pain and injury.

-- Avoid heel smashing:
+Avoid heel smashing

 Putting lots of consistent pressure on your heels (by landing on them) can lead to back and knee pain.
-To avoid injury land on the midsole of our foot, instead of on your heels.
+To avoid injury land on the midsole of your foot, instead of on your heels.

-- Time your runs:
+Time your runs

-Use your arms:
+Use your arms